 Federal Tax Incentive

 The system cost can be taken as a credit against your federal income taxes for the year you install your system.
 If your tax credit exceeds your tax liability in the year that you install the system, you can carry forward unused credits for a limited period of time.
 Any additional work such as tree removal, roof replacement, or electrical system upgrades that are done as part of the solar installation will usually qualify for the tax credit (please consult a tax professional about your personal situation).
-The tax credit will start to phase out in 2020 according to the following schedule:
+The tax credit is currently 22% and will be phased out at the end of 2021.

 • 15% of the system cost can be taken as a Massachusetts state tax credit, up to a maximum of $1,000.

 • Purchases of residential solar systems are exempt from Massahusetts state sales tax.